akashjss/langextract/README.md

 - **Cloud Models**: Get one from [AI Studio](https://aistudio.google.com/app/apikey) for Gemini
 - **Local Models**: Install [Ollama](https://ollama.com/) and run `ollama pull gemma2:2b` for privacy-first extraction

+**💡 Tips**:
-**💡 Tip**: Try the example templates (Romeo & Juliet, Medical, Business) to see LangExtract in action!
+- Try the example templates (Romeo & Juliet, Medical, Business) to see LangExtract in action!
+- Use the **🤖 Generate AI Example** button to create custom examples for your specific domain (medical, legal, business, etc.)

 ## Table of Contents